opencadc/storage-inventory/cadc-storage-adapter-swift/README.md

 ```

 ## multiBucket: true or false
-In all cases, the `StorageLocation.storageBucket` value is a random hex string of length `bucketlength`;
+In all cases, the `StorageLocation.storageBucket` value is a random hex string of length `bucketLength`;
 this will dynamically assign up to 16^{bucketLength} logical buckets.

 With multiBucket=false, a single bucket with the specified `bucketName` will be used to store all objects.
 The logical